 I’ve reviewed many other books about the World War II era.
-You can find them listed and linked to my reviews at 5 top nonfiction books about World War II (plus many runners-up).
+You can find them listed and linked to my reviews at 10 top nonfiction books about World War II.
 You might also be interested in Top 20 popular books for understanding American history.

-You might also enjoy The 10 best novels about World War II (with 40 runners-up).
+And you might also enjoy The 10 best novels about World War II.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.